mrezanejad/AOFSkeletons/README.md

   organization={IEEE}
 }
 ```

+## Contact
+For any question regarding this package, please contact morteza@cim.mcgill.ca

 ## License
 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by